After the accident/injury, what's next?

 When a person sustains a traumatic brain injury in or as a result of a motor vehicle accident in Ontario, they are eligible to apply for funds through the Statutory Accident Benefits Schedule, also known as (SABS).
 These no-fault benefits provide up to $1 million for medical and attendant care over a lifetime if a brain injury is deemed to be “catastrophic.”
 However, if an insurance company contends an accident victim does not meet this threshold, they could receive substantially less compensation.

 If you or a loved one has suffered a serious brain injury in a motor vehicle accident, it is important to contact a knowledgeable, experienced and skilled personal injury lawyer to ensure you have help accessing the benefits and compensation you need.
-Gluckstein Personal Injury Lawyers’ catastrophic brain injury team has a proven track record of assisting people like you in your time of need with the respect, dignity and compassion you deserve.
+Gluckstein Lawyers’ catastrophic brain injury team has a proven track record of assisting people like you in your time of need with the respect, dignity and compassion you deserve.

 Traumatic brain injuries in motor vehicle accidents.